magnierj/magnierjessica.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/magnierj/magnierjessica.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.